rkhleics/wagtailmodeladmin/README.md

 # What is wagtailmodeladmin?

-It's an extension for Torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail).

-While we don't disagree with the way Wagtail leads the user down its tree-oriented views for managing all 'Page' content, or the Snippet functionality it offers for managing non-page content; we feel like we need a little more flexibility when it comes to displaying content for custom apps in the CMS.

-The classes provided by this app give you everything you need to create flexible listing pages for any model (or combination of models) that extend Wagtail's Page model, or that have been registered as a Snippet.
-They offer similar functionality to that of django's ModelAdmin class, allowing for:
+It's an extension for Torchbox's [Wagtail CMS](https://github.com/torchbox/wagtail) that allows you create seperate, highly customisable listing pages for any model that extend Wagtail's Page model, or that has been registered as a Snippet.
+It also adds customisable menu items to the admin menu, so that users can access them.

+The classes offer similar functionality to that of django's ModelAdmin class when it comes to listing objects, allowing for:

 - control over what values are displayed (via **list_display**)
 - control over default ordering (via **ordering**)